bahmutov/talks/agile-software-quality.md

 It is much easier to improve quality by fixing a bug or using a specific product.
 It is much harder to improve the company's process, and it extremely hard to improve the people.
-I personally believe that in terms of impact improving the people pays off much larger dividends even in the medium run
+I personally believe that in terms of impact, improving the people pays off much larger dividends, even in the medium run
 ```

 ## Higher quality, less testing